dimitris-anastasiou/dimitris-anastasiou/README.md

 # 🙋‍♂️ About Me

-Hi, I'm Dimitris 👋<br><br>I'm a Mechanical Engineer specializing in Mechanical Design, Robotics and Control with hands-on experience in AI, Machine Learning, and Automation.
+Hi, I'm Dimitris 👋<br><br>I'm a Mechanical Engineer specializing in Mechanical Design, Robotics and Control with hands-on experience in AI/ML, engineering dynamics and intelligent control systems.
 I have worked on diverse projects ranging from predictive modeling in energy systems to quadruped robotic control, and automation processes in real-world and industrial environments.
 I love designing systems that integrate both hardware and software to solve complex engineering challenges.
 Feel free to explore my GitHub – it’s filled with projects that might help you overcome common challenges or save time on algorithms you’d rather not reinvent.
 You’ll also find some unique use cases that I hope inspire you.
 Please, have a look around and enjoy!

 ## 🌐 Socials